afairley19/rails-blog/README.md

 # Blogger2 - [JumpstartLab](http://tutorials.jumpstartlab.com/projects/blogger.html#blogger-2)

-Version of the Blogger 2 blog project from the JumpstartLab tutorial.
+Version of the Blogger 2 blog project from the JumpstartLab.
 The blog is built with Ruby on Rails.
 [Deployed to Heroku.](https://frozen-thicket-83740.herokuapp.com)

 ### Features:
 - create articles/blog posts